davidmoten/plantuml-maven-plugin/README.md

 If for example you want to include `skin rose` at the start of every plantuml file while processing then you can specify config lines or config files for that purpose.

-Here's how you include `skin rose` at the start of every plantuml file with config lines:
+Here's how you include `skin rose` at the start of every plantuml file with config lines.

+This fragment goes in the maven plugin `<configuration>` section as above:
 ```xml
 <configs>
   <config>skin rose</config>